Happy people focus on what they have, unhappy people focus on what’s missing

-Happy people focus on what they have
+Happy people focus on what they have Meaning

-Gratitude and happiness in life with what we have
+Happy people, Gratitude for what we have

 Another element this quote makes us think about is the level of gratitude that we have for our life.
 It is often said that the secret of happiness is in having gratitude for what we have.
 This reinforces the thinking of the quote – happy people focus on what they have.
 The gratitude makes us think that life has given us a lot and makes us realise and reflect on what we have.